 The programme looks at the analysis of Al-Qaeda and ISIL, and various groups related to these organisations – the most important relevant terror threats that the Norwegian military faces with regard to foreign assignments.
 Other relevant terror threats are also discussed, particularly from nationalistic and extreme right-wing groups.

-Nick Sitter is a Professor in the Department of Law and Governance
+Nick Sitter is a Professor in the Department of Law.

 Oslo: 14 February 2018

 1. module: 14.02 - 16.02

 3. module: 16.04 - 18.04

 Term paper: Hand out 14.02 - due 05.06